-Flow Sodium Hypochlorite Dose Sodium Hypochlorite Feed Sodium Hypochlorite 30-day storage Ammonia Sulfate Dose Ammonia Sulfate Feed Ammonia Sulfate 30-day storage 110 gpm (0.158 MGD) 2.0 mg/L 2.1 gpd 64 gallons 3.55 mg/l 1.2 gpd 35 dallons
+Flow Sodium Hypochlorite Dose Sodium Hypochlorite Feed Sodium Hypochlorite 30-day storage Ammonia Sulfate Dose Ammonia Sulfate Feed Ammonia Sulfate 30-day storage 110 gpm (0.158 MGD) 2.0 mg/L 2.1 gpd 64 gallons 3.55 mg/L 1.2 gpd 35 gallons

-Calculation is based on well operating 24-hours/day.
-30-day volumes will be less
+\Calculation is based on well operating 24-hours/day.
+30-day volumes will be less depending on actual operating conditions at the well.

 The above table is indicative of the chemical requirements needed to create chloramines at each well site (Kent Farm specifically in the above example).
 Several well sites in the HAWC system operate Greensand Plus filters for iron and manganese treatment.
 At these sites, chlorine is also used for oxidation.
 In general, approximately 1 mg/L of chlorine is needed for oxidation purposes.
 Therefore, for each well site where Greensand Plus filtration and chloramine disinfection would be present the chemical feed pumps and chemical storage requirements need to be sized and able to feed chlorine pre- and post-filter as necessary to achieve oxidation and disinfection requirements.
-The existing chlorine feed pumps for pre- and post-filter may be necessary.
+The existing chlorine feed pumps appear to be sized appropriately to meet the additional chlorine feed demands.
+However, separate chlorine pumps for pre- and post-filter may be necessary.
 Each well site should be assessed to determine the requirements necessary to house additional chemical feed equipment as applicable.